metabase/metabase/docs/users-guide/sql-snippets.md

 **Editing a snippet's name**.
 Changing a snippet's name will update the snippet's name in every question that uses that snippet.
 It won't break any existing questions (the underlying SQL remains unchanged), but be aware that other users may be caught off guard to discover you renamed a snippet they use frequently from "Orders and Products" to "All the things", or whatever.

-**Editing a snippet's SQL**.
-Here's where we have to remind you that with great power comes great responsibility.
+**Editing a snippet's SQL.** Here's where we have to remind you that with great power comes great responsibility.
 There is one major caveat when editing snippets, worthy of a callout:

 > **Caution: if you edit a snippet and include broken code, you will break every question that uses that snippet.** Make sure to test your code before saving it to an existing snippet.